setiawanwcksn/transaction-process/readme.md

 🎯 Key Behaviors
 Parsing
-SUCCESS → stored immediately, affects balance
+- SUCCESS → stored immediately, affects balance
-FAILED → logged as issue
+- FAILED → logged as issue
-PENDING → sent to worker for retry
+- PENDING → sent to worker for retry

 Worker
-Introduces delay with backoff on pending items
+-Introduces delay with backoff on pending items
-Each item processed only once (idempotent tracking) Does not block API
+- Each item processed only once (idempotent tracking)
+- Does not block API

 Storage
-Balance and issue tracking updated as items settle
+- Balance and issue tracking updated as items settle
-All data is isolated per upload ID
+- All data is isolated per upload ID

 Pros:
 - Easy to run locally — no database needed